alonzi/DAACS-Intro-to-R/session-ii-startup.md

 # Welcome to Session 2: Variables, Data Frames, and graphics
 Welcome back!
-And if you are new, welcome.
+And if you are new, welcome!
 In this session we are going to get into a few more fundamental R concepts and then roll up our sleeves and get into the good stuff.

 ## A quick recap of topic from last time
 * Guided tour of RStudio (using RStudio Cloud)